serdimoa/charting/Trading-Controller.md

 Bottom Trading Panel can have a context menu.
 Return a list of items for this menu.
 Format is the same as for `buttonDropdownItems`.

 ####isTradable(symbol)
 This function is required for the Floating Trading Panel.
 Ability to trade via the panel depends on the result of this function: `true` or `false`.
+You don't need to imlement this method if all the symbols can be traded.

 ####createBottomWidget(container)
 This function is called when it is needed to create a Bottom Trading Panel.
 You should create DOM object and append it to the `container`.
 The container shows a vertical scroll bar when it is needed.